 There are three stages of menopause: perimenopause, menopause, and postmenopause.
 Perimenopause marks the beginning of this natural transition out of our reproductive years.1

 2. The first sign of perimenopause is an irregular menstrual cycle2

-There are two stages to perimenopause sometimes referred to “early transition” and “late transition.”2 Cycles are mostly regular during the early transition, with only a few interruptions, but those interruptions extend for longer periods of time as women enter into the late transition.2 Estrogen levels fall and rise throughout perimenopause, and menstrual cycles may lengthen or shorten.3 There may be cycles in which you skip ovulation entirely because your ovaries don’t release an egg.3 If you’re experiencing irregular cycles in your 40s—or any of the common symptoms associated with menopause such as hot flashes, sleeping problems, or vaginal dryness—you may be in perimenopause.
+There are two stages of perimenopause, sometimes referred to as “early transition” and “late transition.”2 Cycles are mostly regular during the early transition, with only a few interruptions, but those interruptions extend for longer periods of time as women enter into the late transition.2 Estrogen levels fall and rise throughout perimenopause, and menstrual cycles may lengthen or shorten.3 There may be cycles in which you skip ovulation entirely because your ovaries don’t release an egg.3 If you’re experiencing irregular cycles in your 40s—or any of the common symptoms associated with menopause such as hot flashes, sleeping problems, or vaginal dryness—you may be in perimenopause.

 3. Perimenopause usually lasts 3-4 years4

 Perimenopause generally begins with irregular menstrual cycles and ends one full year after your last period.4 But the time over which this transition takes place can span one month to one decade, depending on the person.4 On average, however, perimenopause lasts 3–4 years.4

 4. But it can begin as early as your mid-30s